ga-curriculum/dom-events/responding-to-events/README.md

 When we click the **Add comment** `button`, a new comment should be created using the text entered in the input.

-As you've already seen, the `'click'` event listener can be added to elements that you wouldn't typically expect to be able to interact with as a user - such as the `<h1>` element.
+Event listeners can be added to any element in the DOM, even elements that you wouldn't typically expect to be able to interact with as a user - such as an `<h1>` element.
 However, interactive elements like buttons are pre-styled to look and act clickable.
 Users everywhere also understand how to use interactive elements such as buttons.
 Therefore, you should use event listeners on these more interactive elements to guide user behaviors whenever possible.

 ## Set up the button event listener

-As we already established, the event we want to respond to is the user clicking the **Add comment** button, so we're going to need to start by selecting that element from out of the DOM:
+As we already established, the event we want to respond to is the user clicking the **Add comment** button, so we're going to need to start by selecting that element in the DOM:

 ```javascript
 const commentButtonElement = document.querySelector('#comment-button');